-Japanese acupuncture is a lot more comfortable to the client than Chinese (TCM) acupuncture.
+Japanese acupuncture (or at least the style I practice) is more comfortable to the client than Chinese (TCM) acupuncture.

-- Japanese acupuncture needles are thinner and sharper than Chinese - that means that the needling itself is pain-free or nearly pain-free.
+- The needles are thinner than with Chinese Acupuncture - that means that the needling itself is pain-free or nearly pain-free.

-- In Japanese acupuncture, the needling is very shallow: Only 1-5 mm as opposed to 10-50 mm in Chinese acupuncture.
+- The needling is shallower: Only 1-5 mm as opposed to 10-50 mm in Chinese acupuncture.

 - The sensation elicited when an acupuncture point is ‘activated’, is much gentler and more subtle than that required in Chinese style needling

 - In Japanese style acupuncture, treatment with warmth - moxibustion - is used more widely.

 Japanese Acupuncture is an umbrella term given to several styles of acupuncture that were either developed or refined in Japan.
 They are all based on Chinese Medicine, and they have several common features:

 First, there is a strong emphasis on palpation and diagnosis by touch.

 This has historic reasons: In Japan, acupuncture and massage are traditionally professions of the the blind.
 Naturally, they refined and perfected diagnosis and treatment by touch.
 That is why in Japanese acupuncture, the hara (the abdomen) is palpated for diagnosis, and every acupuncture point is palpated before treating it.

 Next is the use of very thin needles which are inserted with a guiding tube.
 This makes needle insertion painless.
 The thinner needles and shallow insertion provide a milder stimulation than the thicker Chinese needles.